al3xkras/chess-com-bot-selenium/README.md

 ## chess-com-bot

-A Chess.com bot based on the Stockfish chess engine and Selenium WebDriver.
+A Chess.com bot based on the Selenium WebDriver for browser automation and the Stockfish chess engine for position evaluation.

+Features:

 - Fully configurable (using the command line arguments or the docker-compose, see the list of available configurations below).
-- Supported platforms: Docker (Docker-Selenium) and Windows
+- Supports Docker and Windows platforms.
+Linux OS may be supported if there exists a Stockfish build for your distribution, check https://github.com/official-stockfish/Stockfish/releases/
+- The bot can work without user interference after the first game is started manually.

 ### Setup (Docker):

-1. Install Docker
+1. Install Docker and Docker compose.
-2. Build container images: `docker/docker_build.bat` / `docker/docker_build.sh`. (once / to apply changes)
-3. Run containers using the docker-compose: `docker_main.bat` / `docker_main.sh`.
+2. Run containers using the Docker compose: `docker_main.bat` / `docker_main.sh`.

    List of configurable docker-compose properties `docker/docker-compose.yml`:
    - `elo_rating` - engine's ELO rating (default value: `-1`)